carmine560/trading-assistant/README.md

 #### Example 4: Open and Close Long Position ####

-The following example `open_close_long_position` shows the required windows, enters the maximum share size, and prepares the buy order.
-If the order is placed, then it prepares the sell order for repayment.
+The following example `open_close_long_position` shows required windows, enters the maximum share size, and prepares a buy order.
+If the order is placed, then it prepares a sell order for repayment.

 ``` python
 open_close_long_position = [